AI sustains higher strategic tension than humans in chess: RESULT 3: Variability in strategic tension reflects different gameplay

+While tension seemingly captures only general and coarse features of the game, it is correlated with key aspects of gameplay that distinguish humans from AI (see Appendix~\ref{subsec:additional_properties}).

-Tension captures general and coarse features of the game.
-For example, AI maintains a higher number of pieces on average, reflecting less simplification early on.
-The interaction networks derived from engine games display more links and loops, indicating a richer and more resilient web of mutual threats, defenses, and controls.
-That the maximum average number of loops is, on average, higher in human games, as with the higher peak in tension, indicates similarity between the two metrics, which are discussed further in `` Supplementary Materials.''
+\textit{Number of links and loops:} AI interaction networks exhibit more links and loops, indicating a richer web of mutual threats, defenses, and controls.
+However, the maximum average number of loops is higher in human games, reflecting the peak of human tension.

-As with tension, engine play in the endgame shows more variation in how pieces are connected to one another.
-We measure this with the noise coefficient of the degree distribution over chess pieces (standard deviation over the mean degree), which follows a similar trend in both human and AI games up until the final stages, where they start to diverge at approximately ply 80 (Figure~\ref{fig:properties}a).
-There, AI exhibits greater variability in the degree distribution.
-This indicates that, on average, human players tend to distribute interactions more evenly across their pieces, while AI tends to stress interactions on specific pieces.
-This pattern aligns with the higher tension values in the endgame because a more heterogeneous distribution of degrees facilitates the emergence of highly connected hubs, increasing the adjacency matrix's maximum eigenvalue.
+\textit{Number of pieces:} AI maintains a higher number of pieces over the trajectory of games on average.
+This reflects a weaker tendency to simplify the game by removing pieces from the board.
+From midgame to endgame, the small number of pieces limits the strategic tension typically found in human games.

+\textit{Degree variation:} The noise coefficient of the degree distribution over chess pieces mirrors the rise and fall of strategic tension, first falling then rising.
+While human and AI games display a broadly similar global trend, human play exhibits more pronounced variation as shown in Fig.~\ref{fig:properties}a.
+In particular, during the opening phase, the relative degree variation decreases markedly, reflecting a positioning phase in which interactions are more evenly distributed across pieces as tension accumulates.
+As the game progresses, however, the interaction network in human games exhibits greater variability, eventually returning to levels similar to those observed in AI games, or even lower.

-This difference in tension between AI and human play, however, is inverted when normalized by the number of chess pieces remaining on the board, $\lambda_{1}/n_t$.
-As shown in Figure~\ref{fig:properties}b, it remains consistently higher across all plies in human games.
-While human play shows an approximately linear increase in tension per piece throughout the game, AI games display a sublinear progression that appears to plateau around ply 80.
-This suggests that while AI maintains ``tactical pressure'' more persistently during late-game phases compared to human play, it does so with significantly more pieces remaining on the board.
-To quantify better this effect, we also investigated the correlation between tension values and the number of chess pieces present on the board (see Supplementary Materials).
+\textit{Tension per piece:} As shown in Fig.~\ref{fig:properties}b, the tension per piece $\lambda_{1}(t)/n_t$ remains consistently higher across all plies in human games.
+While human play shows approximately linear increases in tension per piece throughout the game, AI games display sublinear progression that appears to plateau around ply 80.
+Human games involve more frequent captures of pieces (see Appendix~\ref{subsec:additional_properties}), but the remaining pieces are then involved in a relatively greater number and greater complexity of interactions.
+Note that the tension (Fig.~\ref{fig:tension}) and the number of pieces are not simply related.
+Crowding constrains the formation of interaction links as described further in Appendix~\ref{subsec:tension_number_pieces}.